Sheffield-Miami-Spring2023/IMS322CD/docs/JavaScript - Jumping Right In.md

 The "defer" attribute is important when the `<script>` tag is placed in the `<head>`.
 It ensures that the JavaScript does not execute until after the rest of the page has finished loading.

 There are 3 steps to implementing basic interactivity in JavaScript:
-1. Reference an HTML element: What element is the user interacting with, or what element do you want to change in response to an event?
+1. Reference an HTML element: What element is the user interacting with, and/or what element do you want to change in response to an event?
 2. Add an event listener to that element: What kind of interactive event are you listening for?
 3. Define a function: What do you want to happen when the specified event occurs?
 <br><br>